nccshecodes/5-day-weather-spa/README.md

 - [ ] parse the json and assign to a variable 'forecast'
 - [ ] use forecast.main.temp_max to get highest temp for each day
 - [ ] check if all the forecast.rain are empty to decide if it will rain for that day
-- [ ] use forcast.dt_txt to create Date and get the day value
+- [ ] use forecast.dt_txt to create Date and get the day value

 Other values that could be considered

 * forecast.weather.icon gives a weather icon id reference
 * forecast.weather.main gives weather parameters eg rain, snow, extreme.
 * forecast.weather.description is a short text description eg. light rain, or scattered clouds.